 Under any scenario, do not forget to consider the taxes that may result from a gain on the exercise of the option.
 It is always important to weigh both outcomes of any decision regarding selling and buying stock options before doing so.

-Contact us at Hallier Lawrence for more information on how to divide stock and other complex assets during a divorce.
+Contact us at Hallier Stearns PLC for more information on how to divide stock and other complex assets during a divorce.